Cq8jx/VJU-Project/University Regulations/English/DHVN-TB-984 Notification on Submission of Foreign Language Certificates VJU2023 Cohort.md

   taken online./.
   ---------------

-### Appendix 2: List of institutions granting Foreign Language (English) certificates according to the 6-level Foreign Language Proficiency Framework for Vietnam (\*\*)
+### Appendix 2: List of institutions granting Foreign Language (English) certificates according to the 6-level Foreign Language Proficiency Framework for Vietnam (**)

 1. Thai Nguyen University
-2. People\'s Security Academy
+2. People's Security Academy
 3. Academy of Journalism and Communication
-4. People\'s Police Academy
+4. People's Police Academy
 5. Academy of Military Science
 6. Hanoi University of Science and Technology
 7. Can Tho University